tsiemens/pathfinder-toolkit/README.md

 - All release versions have tags for reference, and their release APKs are available for testing updates.
 - General refactoring is appreciated as much as feature implementation.

+## Environment Setup Notes
+- The JUnit4 jar must be specified in the dependency list ABOVE the Android SDK, so it overrides the default JUnit libraries.
+- Mark the Robolectric library as "Provided", not "Compile" (This is IntelliJ terminology) in the dependency list.
+Otherwise, the android support libraries will conflict on compilation.

 ## Features:
 - Complete character sheet manager for all your characters.
 - Campaign party manager for GMs to keep track of their party members’ stats.